Now marrying into an Italian family there are certain ‘tings you just don’t joke about.

 - Having someone whacked.

-- How there is at least 1 Vinnie or 1 Maria in the family.
+- How there is at least 1 Vinnie or 1 Maria in the family

-- And pasta.
+- And pasta

 Pasta is meant to be al dente and covered with Italian Gravy.
 And ravioli is never, ever meant to be messed with.
+Yeah… I missed that last memo.

-You see in my family we had a pizza shop where fried foods were a huge seller; deep fried ravioli being one of those big sellers.
 See one of the biggest things you want when you run a restaurant is the ability to use an ingredient in multiple ways.
-For example simple pizza dough you can transform into pizza puffs, deep fried donuts, calzones and so forth.
+For example, simple pizza dough you can transform into pizza puffs, deep-fried donuts, calzones, and so forth.
 So when it came to ravioli I set out on a mission to use it in a way other than with marinara.

 Now truth be told I didn’t like those at all.
-I plead with my brother to just make our own out of the ravioli we already had.
+I pleaded with my brother to just make our own out of the ravioli we already had.
 All we needed to buy were eggs and bread crumbs – not a big deal.
 I explained the concept of flash freezing but he said it was too much work.
 I ‘splained that it could be part of morning prep work but it fell upon deaf ears.
 Brothers…

-Flash forward to Mr. Fantabulous and I living in our first house.
-It was pasta night (which if he could, it would have been every night).
-This particular night he wanted ravioli.
 One thing I have an issue with when it comes to pre-made ravioli is that when I feed him it, it’s not enough in a single bag to get 3 servings out.
 There’s too much for 2 servings but not enough for 3.
-No I’m not blaming the ravioli makers out there as most don’t eat like Mr. Fantabulous (thankfully).
-And at that time in our relationship I wasn’t making homemade ravioli yet.

 The next day I thought about how to coat these.
 Since they were already frozen I knew dipping them in flour wouldn’t work – it wouldn’t really stick.
 I opened up my fridge and spied some leftover buttermilk.
 Since I knew that was thick, that would be a great coating – wrong.
-I dunked one in the buttermilk then the bread crumbs only to have the breadcrumbs slide off into the oil.
+I dunked one in the buttermilk and then the breadcrumbs only to have the breadcrumbs slide off into the oil.

 Just like any home chef I whimmed it and whisked in an egg to the buttermilk to get it nice and thick.
 Then I coated the ravioli in the breadcrumbs and a few minutes later I was met with a golden brown, crispy fried ravioli.

 Folks lemme tell you what – I ate all 7 of those at once.
-They were so good that I shut the oil off, put the egg mixture into the fridge and ran out to the store to get 3 more bags of ravioli.
+They were so good that I shut the oil off, put the egg mixture into the fridge, and ran out to the store to get 3 more bags of ravioli.
 Cheese ravioli that is.
 Never meat; at least not in my house.
 I just don’t like the meat consistency in the ravioli.
 It’s weird.

 So now fast forward to ravioli night at my house.
-I decided to serve it 2 ways – traditional and this way.
+I decided to serve it in 2 ways – traditional and this way.

 Um yeah.. imagine the look I got when I served these as an appetizer, Deep Fried Ravioli with Italian Gravy on the side!
 I’m lucky *I* didn’t get whacked!
 But I batted the baby blues and said ‘please’.. and the rest is history.
 I didn’t get whacked and Mr. Fantabulous still loves me 🙂